 Which publications are you bombing?

-We’ve acquired a line-up of targets that will last us through the fall, though there is room for more.
+We're always looking for new publications to bomb.
 We strive to target publications with at least some online content so writers can read past issues before submitting.
+Email us to schedule.

 I only write in one genre.
 Can I still participate?